GES

 Appointment, Oath, and Tenure (Art 148)

-Article 148(1) provides that there shall be a Comptroller and Auditor General of India who shall be appointed by the President by warrant under his hand and seal.
-In practice, the appointment is made by the President on the advice of the Prime Minister — there is no prescribed selection committee or consultation requirement.
-The CAG takes an oath or affirmation before the President, or some person appointed in that behalf, to bear true faith and allegiance to the Constitution, to uphold the sovereignty and integrity of India, to duly and faithfully perform duties of the office, and to do right to all manner of people.
-Article 148(3) provides that the conditions of service of the CAG shall be determined by Parliament — this was done through the CAG (Duties, Powers and Conditions of Service) Act, 1971.
-Under this Act: tenure is 6 years from the date of assuming office or until the age of 65 years, whichever is earlier.
-The salary, allowances, and service conditions are equivalent to those of a Supreme Court judge.
-The salary and expenses of the CAG's office are charged on the Consolidated Fund of India (non-votable), ensuring financial independence from the executive.
-Critically, Article 148(4) provides that the CAG shall not be eligible for further office either under the Government of India or under the Government of any state after ceasing to hold office — this is a stricter post-retirement restriction than most constitutional officers.
+Article 148(1): the President appoints the CAG by warrant under hand and seal.
+In practice, the PM advises — no selection committee, no consultation requirement.
+The CAG takes an oath before the President to bear true faith to the Constitution and perform duties faithfully.
+Article 148(3): Parliament determines service conditions — done through the CAG (Duties, Powers and Conditions of Service) Act, 1971.
+Key facts for exams: tenure is 6 years or until age 65, whichever is earlier.
+Salary and conditions match a Supreme Court judge.
+The CAG's salary and office expenses are charged on the Consolidated Fund of India (non-votable) — guaranteeing financial independence from the executive.
+Article 148(4) imposes a strict post-retirement bar: the CAG is NOT eligible for further office under the Government of India or any state government after leaving.
+This is stricter than most constitutional officers and ensures the CAG cannot be lured by post-retirement positions into going soft on the government.

 Removal and Independence (Art 148(1))

-The CAG can be removed from office only in the same manner and on the same grounds as a Supreme Court judge — that is, through the impeachment process.
-This requires: (a) an address by each House of Parliament supported by a special majority (majority of total membership of the House AND a majority of not less than two-thirds of the members present and voting) on the ground of proved misbehaviour or incapacity; (b) the matter must be investigated by a committee constituted under the Judges (Inquiry) Act, 1968.
-This provides the strongest possible protection against executive interference.
-The conditions of service of the CAG cannot be varied to his disadvantage after appointment (Art 148(6)).
-The administrative expenses of the office, including salaries and allowances, are charged on the Consolidated Fund of India (not subject to vote by Parliament).
-These provisions collectively ensure the CAG's independence from the executive — an essential requirement since the CAG's primary function is to audit executive spending.
-The importance of this independence was emphasized by Dr. Ambedkar in the Constituent Assembly debates, where he noted that the CAG's role in holding the executive accountable for expenditure of public money is fundamental to parliamentary democracy.
-Without an independent auditor, the legislative control over public finances would be meaningless.
+Removal is the same as for an SC judge — impeachment.
+Both Houses must pass an address by special majority (majority of total membership AND at least 2/3 of members present and voting) on grounds of proved misbehaviour or incapacity.
+A committee under the Judges (Inquiry) Act, 1968 investigates first.
+This gives the CAG the strongest possible protection against executive interference.
+Additional safeguards: service conditions CANNOT be varied to the CAG's disadvantage after appointment (Art 148(6)).
+Administrative expenses are charged on the Consolidated Fund (not votable by Parliament).
+These provisions together ensure independence from the executive — essential because the CAG's core job is to audit executive spending.
+As Ambedkar told the Constituent Assembly: the CAG's role in holding the executive accountable for public money is fundamental to parliamentary democracy.
+Without an independent auditor, Parliament's control over finances becomes meaningless.

 Duties and Powers — Audit Functions (Art 149, CAG DPC Act 1971)